-Nonviolent Communication™ and Meditation
+Nonviolent Communication and the Benefit of Meditation

 “NVC gives us tools and understanding to create a more peaceful state of mind.”